analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

-The software components of KWS20 demo are shown in diagram below:
+The software components of the KWS20 demo are shown in the diagram below:

 ![](Resources/Diagram.png)